Blog

 Once you can see everything, the next problem is keeping it consistent.
 Same security policies, same tagging conventions, same compliance standards across every cloud.

-OPA/Rego has become the standard for policy-as-code, and most serious tools support it.
-Spacelift has good OPA integration. env0 lets you run custom policies in approval flows. ops0 ships with 27+ built-in compliance frameworks (SOC 2, CIS, ISO 27001, HIPAA, GDPR, PCI-DSS) that apply uniformly across all cloud providers.
-The built-in approach means you don't have to write the Rego from scratch.
+Policy checks have become the standard for policy-as-code, and most serious tools support them.
+Spacelift has good policy-as-code integration. env0 lets you run custom policies in approval flows. ops0 ships with its built-in compliance frameworks (SOC 2, HIPAA, ISO 27001, ISO 27002, GDPR, and CIS Benchmarks) that apply uniformly across all cloud providers.
+The built-in approach means you do not have to write the policy from scratch.

 Kubernetes adds another layer.
 If you're running clusters across clouds, you need consistent policy enforcement there too.
-Kyverno and OPA Gatekeeper are the common choices. ops0 integrates Kyverno natively along with Trivy for security scanning and OpenCost for cost analytics across all your clusters.
+Kubernetes policy checks and policy-as-code enforcement are the common choices. ops0 integrates Kubernetes policy checks natively along with container vulnerability scanning and per-namespace Kubernetes cost breakdown across all your clusters.

 The IaC Translation Layer